uplink-systems/Terraform-Modules/modules/azuredevops/project_workitem/README.md

 ### Description and purpose

-The module <i>project_workitem</i> manages Azure DevOps project work items.
+The module **project_workitem** manages Azure DevOps project work items.
 This includes all types of work items for projects with all kinds of work item templates.

 ### Known Issues / Open Issues